pingcap/docs-cn/error-codes.md

     When [`tidb_constraint_check_in_place_pessimistic`](/system-variables.md#tidb_constraint_check_in_place_pessimistic-new-in-v630) is set to `OFF`, to ensure the correctness of transactions, any errors in the SQL statement execution might cause TiDB to return this `8147` error and abort the current transaction.
 For specific causes of the error, refer to the error message.
 For more information, see [Constraints](/constraints.md#pessimistic-transactions).

+* Error Number: 8154

+    Currently `LOAD DATA` does not support importing data locally from TiDB server.
+You can specify `LOCAL` to import from client, or upload data to S3 or GCS and then import it.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md).

+* Error Number: 8155

+    Currently, `LOAD DATA` only supports importing Parquet files from S3 or GCS.
+You can upload Parquet files to S3 or GCS and then import them.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md).

+* Error Number: 8156

+    The file path of the `LOAD DATA` statement cannot be empty.
+You need to set the correct path before importing.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md).

+* Error Number: 8157

+    Unsupported data format.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) to check the supported data formats.

+* Error Number: 8158

+    The S3 or GCS path is invalid.
+See [external storage](/br/backup-and-restore-storages.md) to set a valid path.

+* Error Number: 8159

+    TiDB cannot access the S3 or GCS path provided in the `LOAD DATA` statement.
+Make sure that the S3 or GCS bucket exists, and that you have used the correct access key and secret access key to let TiDB access the bucket.

+* Error Number: 8160

+    `LOAD DATA` fails to read the data file.
+Refer to the specific error message for action.

+* Error Number: 8162

+    There is an error in the `LOAD DATA` statement.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) for supported features.

+* Error Number: 8163

+    Unknown `LOAD DATA...WITH...` option.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) for supported options.

+* Error Number: 8164

+    The `LOAD DATA...WITH...` option takes an invalid value.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) for valid values.

+* Error Number: 8165

+    Specify duplicated `LOAD DATA...WITH...` options.
+Each option can be specified only once.

+* Error Number: 8166

+    Some `LOAD DATA...WITH...` options can only be used in certain import modes.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) to see the supported options.

+* Error Number: 8170

+    The specified `LOAD DATA` job does not exist or is not created by the current user.
+Currently you can only view jobs that you created.

+* Error Number: 8171

+    You cannot perform operation and maintenance for unsupported `LOAD DATA` task status.
+Refer to the specific error message for action.

+* Error Number: 8172

+    `LOAD DATA` specified with `LOCAL` cannot be run in the background.
+Only `LOAD DATA` specified with the S3 or GCS path can be run in the background.
+See [`LOAD DATA`](/sql-statements/sql-statement-load-data.md) to change the SQL statement.

 * Error Number: 8200

     The DDL syntax is not yet supported.